cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/README.md

 [code](https://github.com/cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/blob/main/raspberry-pi/Landing%20Area/Part%202%20(Plotting))

 ### Reflection
 This was a challenging assignment because the code that is used with OLED screens is fairly new to me.
 The wiring was very simple, only requiring the OLED and the PICO.
 I had issues because I would fail to index lists in the correct places which was very annoying becauses there are a lot of lists.
-Also in the begining I still had my inputs in the "try except"
+Also in the begining I still had my inputs in the "try except" which caused the code to not let me bail out or save new code.
+To not have this problem only put the parts the could cause an error in the try except.

 <details>
   <summary>Hidden</summary